Diane Paulus: Career

 In 2015, Paulus directed the new musical Waitress, based on the 2007 film of the same name, written by Adrienne Shelly.
 The music was written by six-time Grammy Award nominated singer-songwriter Sara Bareilles.
 Pulitzer Prize winning playwright Paula Vogel was announced to write the book of the musical, but left the project.
 The production was notable after it moved to Broadway and became the first Broadway musical with an all female creative team.
 The musical was nominated for four Tony Awards, winning none.
 It was also nominated for the Grammy Award for Best Musical Theater Album, losing to The Color Purple.
 Waitress played on Broadway at the Brooks Atkinson Theatre in April 2016 at the Brooks Atkinson Theatre, closing in January 2020 after 1,544 performances.
 It completed a United States National Tour and a run in London's West End in 2020.

 In 2018, Paulus directed the new musical Jagged Little Pill, based on the Grammy Award-winning 1995 album by Alanis Morissette.
 It incorporated selections from Morissette's catalogue and new material written for the show.
 Its creative team included Academy Award winner Diablo Cody, Tony Award Winner Tom Kitt, and Olivier Award winner Sidi Larbi Cherkaoui.
 Jagged Little Pill debuted at the American Repertory Theater in May 2018 and opened at the Broadhurst Theatre in December 2019.

 In 2020, Griffin Matthews spoke out on his racism-laden experience during the production of his musical Invisible Thread directed by Paulus at Second Stage in 2015, which ran the previous year at the A.R.T. under the title Witness Uganda.
 She responded with a statement published in The Boston Globe.

 On November 19, 2021, Paulus was hired by Spire Animation Studios to make her feature directorial debut Century Goddess from a screenplay by Bisha K. Ali and Starrah writing original songs.

 Paulus directed the West End production of Jagged Little Pill when it transferred to London in November 2022.

+In collaboration with Weiner, Paulus co-created Masquerade, an immersive production of Phantom of the Opera.
+Paulus directed the production, which opened in September 2025 and is considered the world's first immersive musical.
+In April 2026, Paulus' creative leadership on Masquerade was recognized with a Drama Desk Special Award for Outstanding Creative Collaboration.